Farkas de Boldogfa: The family's origins

 Their early ancestors were Roman Catholic border guards that lived in the towns of Unterwart (Alsóőrs) and Oberwart (Felsőőrs) in the Vas county of Hungary, in the small region known as Upper Őrség; they received nobility privileges during the reign of the King Béla IV of Hungary in the 13th century, after the Mongol invasion of 1241.
-These privileges were confirmed by the Kings Stephen V of Hungary and Ladislaus IV of Hungary as well.
-On July 1 1327 King Charles I of Hungary donated the nobility to this Farkas family and to all the border guards that lived in these two towns.
-The noble family possessed small lands through the end of the Medieval times and lost wealth considerably during the Turkish invasions in the 16th century.
-They received land donations on February 18 1582 to the states of Unterwart (Alsóőrs) and Oberwart (Felsőőrs) granted by Rudolf II, Holy Roman Emperor, King of Hungary.
-This same land donation was confirmed by Matthias, Holy Roman Emperor, King of Hungary on 16 February 1611.
+These privileges were confirmed by the Kings Stephen V of Hungary and Ladislaus IV of Hungary.
+On July 1 1327, King Charles I of Hungary granted nobility to the Farkas family, and to all the border guards that lived in these two towns.
+The noble family possessed small lands through the end of the Medieval period and lost a considerable amount of wealth during the Turkish invasions in the 16th century.
+On February 18 1582, Rudolf II, Holy Romar, King of Hungary, gave them the states of Unterwart and Oberwart.
+This donation was confirmed by Matthias, Holy Roman Emperor, King of Hungary, on 16 February 1611.

-Their descendant, the nobleman János Farkas de Alsóeőr, who lived in the beginning of the 17th century, was a landowner in Kančevci (Felsőszentbenedek), which was located in the Vas county.
-This János Farkas de Alsóeőr had two sons: Lukács Farkas de Alsóeőr and Péter Farkas de Alsóeőr (fl.
+Their descendant, the nobleman János Farkas de Alsóeőr, who lived at the start of the 17th century, was a landowner in Kančevci (Felsőszentbenedek), located in Vas county.
+János Farkas de Alsóeőr had two sons: Lukács Farkas de Alsóeőr and Péter Farkas de Alsóeőr (fl.
 1656).
-His son Péter Farkas (who was already very old for 1654) rented a small state in Pórszombat, which was located in the County of Zala.
+Péter Farkas rented a small estate in Pórszombat, located in the County of Zala.
 Péter's son, Mihály Farkas de Alsóeőr (fl.
-1656–1664), who fought against the Turkish invaders was the one that bought the states in Zalaboldogfa (Boldogfa), in Zala county during the second half of the 17th century.
-Mihály Farkas married the local noble lady Éva Péter de Ságod, who gave birth three sons to him: János Farkas de Boldogfa, Péter Farkas de Boldogfa and István Farkas de Boldogfa.
-This branch of this Farkas family later used the Nobiliary particle of "de Boldogfa" as they received a royal donation to the state of Boldogfa from Charles VI, Holy Roman Emperor, King of Hungary, on 22 March 1716.
-In the other hand, the descendants of Lukács Farkas used the Nobiliary particle "de Alsóeőr" in honor to their original state were the family hailed from and that were donated by the King on the 16th Century.
-On April 2 1690. the noble Farkas family that lived in Kančevci (Felsőszentbenedek) received the donation of a coat of arms from the King Leopold I of Hungary; this coat of arms was used by both families, the Farkas de Boldogfa and this particular branch of the family Farkas de Alsóőeőr.
+1656–1664), who fought against the Turkish invaders, bought the states in Zalaboldogfa (Boldogfa), in Zala county during the second half of the 17th century.
+Mihály Farkas married a local noblewoman, Éva Péter de Ságod, who gave birth to three sons: János Farkas de Boldogfa, Péter Farkas de Boldogfa and István Farkas de Boldogfa.
+This branch of this Farkas family later used the nobiliary particle of "de Boldogfa", as they received a royal donation of the state of Boldogfa from Charles VI, Holy Roman Emperor, King of Hungary, on 22 March 1716.
+The descendants of Lukács Farkas used the nobiliary particle "de Alsóeőr", in honor of original state the family originally hailed from.
+On April 2 1690, the noble Farkas family that lived in Kančevci received the donation of a coat of arms from the King Leopold I of Hungary; this coat of arms was used by both the Farkas de Boldogfa and the Farkas de Alsóőeőr.

-The family Farkas de Boldogfa
+Farkas de Boldogfa

-The baroque chapel and crypt of the family Farkas de Boldogfa built by Ferenc Farkas de Boldogfa vice-ispán of Zala county, which is located on Zélpuszta.
+The baroque chapel and crypt of the family Farkas de Boldogfa built by Ferenc Farkas de Boldogfa vice-ispán of Zala county, which is located in Zélpuszta.